Deena Weisberg, PhD

 Biography

-Deena Weisberg is Associate Professor in the Department of Psychological and Brain Sciences at Villanova University, where she directs the Scientific Thinking and Representation (STAR) Laboratory.
-She is also a co-founder and Senior Director of the Galápagos Education and Research Alliance (GERA), a partnership between universities and Galápagos community members to promote science and conservation in the Galápagos Islands.
+Dr. Deena Weisberg is an associate professor in the Department of Psychological and Brain Sciences at Villanova University, where she directs the Scientific Thinking and Representation (STAR) Lab.
+She is also a co-founder and the senior director of the Galápagos Education and Research Alliance (GERA), a partnership between universities and Galápagos community members to promote science and conservation in the Galápagos Islands.

-Weisberg earned her Ph.D. in Psychology from Yale University and received postdoctoral training at Rutgers University and at Temple University.
-Her research interests include scientific thinking and reasoning in children and adults, the development of imaginative cognition, and the roles that the imagination plays in learning.
+Dr. Weisberg earned her doctorate from Yale University and received postdoctoral training at Rutgers University and at Temple University.
+Her research interests include scientific thinking and reasoning in children and adults, the development of imaginative cognition and the roles that the imagination plays in learning.
 Her work has been published in a variety of scholarly journals, including Science and Cognition, and has received funding from the National Science Foundation and the Templeton Foundation.

 Hollywood Should Give Brain Science a Star Turn